 This section of the sample project plan example describes the project’s quality management covered in step number two in this article.

-Example: An information system that controls the level of consistency for screen layouts would normally contain full review for all available screens.
+Example: An information system that controls the level of consistency for screen layouts would normally contain a full review for all available screens.
 Thus making sure that these screens match the originally agreed set of quality standards.
 In many cases, quality measures may include a condition of no defects (bugs) for certain requirements the company deems critical.
 While in other cases, quality measures may require consistent screen layouts and/or correctly calculated variables.
 Generally, the project managers can ensure quality through performing inspections and audits as well as using formal testing.
 Then, the project management team should document those defects in a tracking system to ensure fixing defects, retest them and eventually close them.
-In some projects, the project manager may use an artifact like traceability matrix as a tool for determining whether critical requirements are met or not.
+In some projects, the project manager may use an artifact like a traceability matrix as a tool for determining whether critical requirements are met or not.

 Sample project plan example – Section 6: Resource management